-Kazakhstan, officially known as the Republic of Kazakhstan, is the largest landlocked country in the world situated in Central Asia.
+Kazakhstan, officially known as the Republic of Kazakhstan, is the largest landlocked country in the world.
+It is found in Central Asia.
 It covers an area of approximately 1.1 million square miles making it the ninth largest country in the world with a population of 18 million.
-The country is home to 131 ethnic groups which the law provides freedom of religion to all of them.
-Islam is the highest religion making up to 70% of the population, followed by Christianity forming 26% and other religions in the minority.
+Islam is the highest religion making up to 70% of the population, followed by Christianity and other religions in the minority.

 Religious Beliefs In Kazakhstan

 Islam is practiced by up to 70.2% of the entire country’s population.
 The Sunni Islams are the dominant group, but Shia Muslims and the Ahmadi can also be found.
 Islam was brought into the country in the 8th century by the Arabs who came and settled in central Asia.
 The Kazakhs in the country accepted Islam due to missionary work done by the Samanid Rulers.
 Ever since then, the support for the Islam grew, and efforts were made by the Russians ensure it had become popular even in the 18th century.
 Though the Russians eventually started campaigns to weaken the Islamic beliefs, Islam survived even after the fall of the Soviet Union.
 After the country had gained its independence, several mosques and schools were constructed.
 This ensured the popular growth of Islam in the country.

 Christianity is the second largest religion in Kazakhstan, with 26.3% of the total population practicing it.
 Most Christians in Kazakhstan are Eastern Orthodox, and to a lesser extent, Roman Catholic.
 Most of its members belong to the Russians, Ukrainian, and the Belarusians ethnic groups.
 In the early 19th century, the Kazakhstan church was part of the Orthodox Church in Turkestan, but in 1945 it was divided into smaller dioceses where an Orthodox church was built in Almaty, Kazakhstan.
 Several other churches and smaller groups had been founded and are still undergoing growth.